artpolikarpov/fotorama/src/partials/documents/use/fullscreen/index.html.md

 	  <img src="3.jpg">
 	</div>

-This will show icon at the top-right that toggles the fullscreen.
+This will show an icon at the top-right that toggles the fullscreen.

-To use modern Fullscreen <abbr>API</abbr> set `data-allow-full-screen` to `native`:
+To use modern Fullscreen <abbr>API</abbr>, set `data-allow-full-screen` to `native`:

 	<div class="fotorama"
 	     data-allow-full-screen="native">